Pooja-Neupane/Food-Recipe-Manager-Python/README.md

-# Food-Recipe-Manager-Python
+# 🍽️ Python Recipe Manager

-🍽️ A smart Python CLI app to add, view, and search recipes with ingredient filtering and JSON data saving! 💾📋
+A user-friendly **command-line application** to **add, view, list, and search food recipes** — complete with ingredient-based filtering and persistent data storage using JSON.
+Perfect for home cooks and coding enthusiasts! 👩‍🍳👨‍💻

+---

+## 🚀 Features

+- ➕ Add new recipes with ingredients and steps
+- 📖 View any recipe by name
+- 📋 List all stored recipes
+- 🔍 Search recipes by ingredients
+- 💾 Persistent storage using `recipes.json`
+- ✅ Simple and clean CLI interface

+---

+## 📸 Screenshot